 (Yes, these really happened.)
 These are some of the worst horror stories our recruiters had about what real people, who really bombed the interview:

 A woman going back into the workforce was sent to interview for an entry-level position.
 She managed to locate the company, arrive in person and on time, had a copy of her resume, and then when asked why she wanted to work there, responded “Where?”.
 It’s one thing to be frazzled, but this woman forgot the name of the company she was actually interviewing for, during the actual interview.
 She realized her mistake later, but there was no second interview.
+Remember where you’re interviewing!

 A husband had an interview and his wife insisted on being with him during it.
 She sat in on the interview because she wasn’t happy with her husband’s unemployment and inability to secure a new job.
 (There was no second interview.)

 Whatever happened at your interview, it probably wasn’t as bad as those!
 And yes, all those people did eventually find work and are at jobs that they love.
-Most people, at one point or another, bombed the interview.
+Most people, at one point or another, have bombed an interview.
 Remember that all people make mistakes and that you can learn from this experience.
 The only mistake you can make now is to refuse to try better next time.
 Do your research, plan ahead, practice answering questions, and you will be hired.

 Need more help?